aic5/eth_blockchain_token/README.md

 3. **Copy the smart contract that will create the token**

     3.1.
-Download the smart contract from this repository
+Download or copy the smart contract from this repository (https://github.com/aic5/blockchain_token/blob/master/token_demo.sol)
 <br>

 4. **Compile the smart contract using a online tool**

     4.1.
 Go to https://remix.ethereum.org/

-    4.1 Paste the smart contract code in the editor section of the website.

     4.2.
+Paste the smart contract code in the editor section of the website.

+    4.3.
 Click the *"Settings"* panel and choose the compiler version (*"0.4.16+commit.d7661dd9"*).

-    4.3.
+    4.4.
 Click the *"Compile"* panel and check if there are any errors.
 Green means you are ready to go.

-    4.4.
+    4.5.
 Click the *"Run"* panel.
 Enter the number of tokens, name of the token and code in the box below "TokenERC20", such as: 10000,"My Token","MTK".
 <br>

 5. **Send the smart contract to the Ethereum blockchain**